As one of the most influential consumer groups, the millennial generation is now playing a key role in the growth of the flexible packaging market.

 Across product categories, brands are adopting flexible packaging formats to keep up with these changing ideas.
 With so many variations in the style of flexible packaging, brands have the power to design packaging that appeals to the Millennials’ need for fresh, functional design.

 Consumers in the millennial generation are now more concerned with environmental issues than ever before.
-Growing up in an age where disposable plastics are a part of everyday life, millennials have become increasingly aware of the environment and how their behaviour and lifestyle impacts upon it.
+Growing up in an age where disposable plastics are a part of everyday life, millennials have become increasingly aware of the environment and how their behaviour and lifestyle impact upon it.
 However, when it comes to packaging, convenience mostly overrides their sense of environmental morality.

 Flexible packaging uses around 60% less plastic and 85% less co2 emissions than rigid packaging, meaning less energy is used for transportation.
 Its resealable functions keeping produce for longer ultimately leads to less waste in landfill.